 For Snickers, that basic recipe is a nougat base made with egg whites, sugar and vanilla (a mixture Mars called "frap").
 Then, freshly roasted peanuts are covered in caramel.
 The caramel mixture is layered on top of the nougat then machines cut the mixture into long, thin bars.
-Those bars are cut to size (4 inches for a large snickers and 2 inches for a Fun Size) and then covered in creamy milk chocolate.
+Those bars are cut to size (four inches for a large snickers and two inches for a Fun Size) and then covered in creamy milk chocolate.

 Of course, like any company, Mars isn't immune to experimenting with tasty new trends.

-But the unique flavored items are a relatively humble piece of the pie.
+But the uniquely flavored items are a relatively humble piece of the pie.
 "New items are actually a much smaller part of the season," Mehren said.
 One new trend he has seen grow recently?
 Variety bags.

 "What I've learned [is that] more and more people are looking for variety because people want to be able to offer variety when trick-or-treaters come to their door," he said.
 "So the fastest growing part of the confectionery category and Halloween are the variety bags."